 Queer Humboldt is grateful to the Wiyot, Yurok, Hoopa, Karuk and neighboring tribes for their leadership, stewardship and many cultural contributions, both historical and present day.
 We affirm Native sovereignty.
 We pledge 1% of our annual budget to the Wiyot Tribe through the honor tax program.

-Queer Humboldt is a community center for Queer people, including those with multiple marginalized identities, such as Queer people who are young/old, Jewish, living with disabilities, Black, Indigenous, Latinx/Latine, Asian, and/or Pacific Islander.
-We respect the dignity of all our relatives and are, therefore, against systems that don't, such as those that are white-supremacist, settler-colonialist (the practice of destroying people/nations in order to replace them), ableist, sexist, homophobic, biphobic, transphobic, fat-phobic, anti-semitic, ecologically exploitative, and ageist.
+Queer Humboldt is a community center for Queer people, including those with multiple marginalized identities, such as Queer people who are young/old, Jewish, Muslim, living with disabilities, Black, Indigenous, Latinx/Latine, Asian, and/or Pacific Islander.
+We respect the dignity of all our relatives and are, therefore, against systems that don't, such as those that are white-supremacist, settler-colonialist (the practice of destroying people/nations in order to replace them), ableist, sexist, homophobic, biphobic, transphobic, fat-phobic, anti-islamic, anti-semitic, ecologically exploitative, and ageist.
 While there are those who seek to make caring for one another and our planet politicized, respecting our natural world, valuing diversity/equity/inclusion, and being intolerant of intolerance are not radical political stances; they are a foundation for being kind and respectful community members who honor the dignity of all people.
 Queer people exist in all communities therefore Queer liberation will never be complete without our collective liberation from all forms of body terrorism.

 At Queer Humboldt, we believe decolonizing heteronormative ideals of love/family/sexuality is necessary for the health and restoration of our world.